 All Firenock LLC manufactured lighted nocks since v1.5 to current use the same battery retention system design.
 The International Patented, and US Patent Pending battery wire connector is not just the battery holder, but also the positive battery connector to the pin battery which powers the system.
 If the battery was not installed properly, the system will not function as designed.
 As of 2010 to further enhance the reliability of the battery retention system, we have eliminated the epoxy seal on the battery and go with an O-ring shock absorbing/insulation system.
 Thus the only way to prevent mid air shut off, shut off upon impact, or any other undesirable effect that caused by improper battery installation is to ensure that the battery is installed properly.

 If the battery O-ring was not installed for any battery that do not have an epoxy seal, the casing of the battery (positive) can contact with the gold negative pin connector on the circuit board on impact and cause shorting of the entire system.
 Directly below are pictures of Firenock standard battery [BR] with and without epoxy seal and both with no battery-pin-O-ring installed.
-The battery wire were correctly installed in both pictures.
+The battery wire was correctly installed in both pictures.
 Please note the gap between the battery head and the negative pin connector when there epoxy seal AND battery-pin-O-ring were both absent, which can be one of the causes of the issue.

 The picture is what a typical bad battery installation with battery-pin-O-ring installed.
 Please take notice of the cross-lock wire first loop is over the head of the battery instead of a cross forming inside the neck of the battery.